jasonsnider/express-boilerplate/README.md

-# express-boilerplate
+# Express Boilerplate
-a starter package for ExpressJS
+A starter package for ExpressJS